-A series of gold occurrences occur on-strike and north of the Flood zone and are thought to be related to the ~5 km long Ulu regional fold that extends from the Ulu Property lease onto the north Hood River property culminating at the North Fold Nose (NFN) zone.
+A series of gold occurrences occur on-strike and north of the Flood zone and are thought to be related to the \sim 5 km long Ulu regional fold that extends from the Ulu Property lease onto the north Hood River property culminating at the NFN zone.
 This structure extends from the Flood and Gnu gold zones along the Ulu fold to the north and hosts at least five gold zones in addition to the Flood and Gnu zones (NFN, INT, Bizen, Apex and Contact zones).

+The primary exploration target for the property is shear-hosted gold mineralization similar to the Flood zone on the adjacent Ulu Property lease.
 Several high-grade gold occurrences also occur on the east Hood River property, including the Crown and Penthouse zones, where gold trends with similarities to the Ulu fold trend may exist.
-In addition, many unnamed gold occurrences exist on the two properties, where further prospecting is required to advance the showings to target zones.
 The large number of high-grade gold showings that occur throughout the properties provide for excellent resource expansion potential at multiple targets.